Automatic Identification of Crystal Structures and Interfaces via Artificial-Intelligence-based Electron Microscopy: Results

 \subsection{Fourier-space representation of atomic-resolution images}

 To achieve sensitivity to the substructure in an image such as shown in Fig. \ref{fig:fig1}a, we divide it into local fragments (cf. Fig. \ref{fig:fig1}b).
 Specifically, a sliding window of predefined size is scanned over the whole image and local patches are extracted for each stride.
 This allows to investigate structural transitions, e.g., between bulk and interface regions, in a smooth fashion.
 The selection of stride and window size is discussed in the Methods section.
 Each of the local patches is then transformed into reciprocal space by computing a Fourier-space descriptor (cf. Fig. \ref{fig:fig1}c).
 Essentially, the fast Fourier transform (FFT) is calculated with additional pre- and post-processing steps (see Methods).
 We term this descriptor FFT-HAADF and use it as input for the machine-learning classification model.
 By calculating the Fourier transform, information on the lattice periodicity is enhanced, thus providing a starting point for a machine-learning model, which can be generalized to imaging modalities that provide atomic resolution information, such as HR-TEM or STM.
-In addition, translational invariance is introduced, which otherwise would have to be learned from the data.
+In addition, translational invariance is introduced already at the level of the representation.
 The descriptor is not rotationally invariant, which is why we employ data augmentation, as we will explain in the section "Training data generation".